itsjustfil/fetch-recipe-app/README.md

 ### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?

+Given the small scope of the project, no significant tradeoffs were made in this project.

 ### Weakest Part of the Project: What do you think is the weakest part of your project?

 I think the UI could be better, right now it's very basic and covers the bare minimum requirements.
 If I spent more time on it I would've implemented a detail view for each recipe that contains a video player and the link to the source.